Yoavcwix/Wix-Coding-Snippets/README.md

 Includes most used coding blocks:

 - OnReady
-- web module permissions setup
+- onClick
 - onMouseIn
 - onMouseOut
 - Wix Data Query
+- Backend files - web module permissions setup
 - more to be added soon!

 ## Requirements

 Working with a Velo by Wix website - either on your local envrionment or on our online VSCode server.

-## Extension Settings
+## Setup

-There is not much to set up.
-Just go ahead and use.
-But, if you have any ideas, be in touch with me - yoavc@wix.com.
+On your local VSCode IDE -
+Download the [vsix package file]([url](https://github.com/Yoavcwix/Wix-Coding-Snippets/blob/main/wix-code-snippets/wix-code-snippets-0.0.1.vsix)https://github.com/Yoavcwix/Wix-Coding-Snippets/blob/main/wix-code-snippets/wix-code-snippets-0.0.1.vsix) from this repo.
+Install it using the VScode extension installer.

+Alternatively, and for VSCode Server - all snippets are saved in the file [wix-coding-snippets.code-snippets]([url](https://github.com/Yoavcwix/Wix-Coding-Snippets/blob/main/wix-coding-snippets.code-snippets)https://github.com/Yoavcwix/Wix-Coding-Snippets/blob/main/wix-coding-snippets.code-snippets) and can be copied to your global snippets file in VSCode.